Hermosa, Bataan: Electricity

 Hermosa is 100% electrified and is being served by the Peninsula Electric Company (PENELCO).

-A National Grid Corporation of the Philippines (NGCP) Hermosa Substation is located at Jose Abad Santos Avenue, just before entering Pampanga.
+Two substations of the National Grid Corporation of the Philippines (NGCP) are located along Jose Abad Santos Avenue just before entering Pampanga which are Hermosa and Balsik EHV substations.
 It also provides power to the municipality other than Penelco through its transmission lines.

 Water service

 Major source of water for domestic use is ground water.
 Existing water systems are artesian and open wells, pumps and pipeline with tanks.
 Two barangays are being served by a common facility through the Local Water Utilities Administration (LWUA).
 In addition, a new facility was installed in barangay Mabuco, which now served the whole poblacion.

+Education

+The Hermosa Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.